RayDeeUx/ReplayLastCheckpoint/README.md

 Recreation of the "Replay Last Checkpoint" module from MegaHack and GDMO, primarily intended for non-Windows platforms.

-Also adds a spacebar keybind to restart from the last checkpoint (Windows and macOS only, will not work with MegaHack!).
+Also adds a spacebar keybind to restart from the last checkpoint (Windows only, will not work with MegaHack!).

 Demos: